teamniteo/handbook/2_Operations/apps.md

 However, questions such as "where can I find X", "how do I do Y" and "what is Z" should be posted into public channels.
 Since more Niteans can chip in you will get your answer faster.

 If you are on the receiving end of a question or message, that should really be posted in a public channel, reply with the following: `Hey!
 Let's take this to one of our public channels, so others can learn or chip in.
-I'll re-post and reply there!`
+I'll re-post and reply there.`.

 #### Channels